sureshalagarsamy/https-github.com-sureshalagarsamy-sass/README.md

 Basic useful feature list:

  * It will convert all scss to css on the fly.
- * write once get proper styelsheet to your application.
+ * write once and get proper styelsheet to your application.

 This example will give you on brief idea about simple sass coding and compiling solution.